 There are no additional steps required by applicants beyond ensuring that their eRA Commons Personal Profile is accurate.
-NIH will identify the ESI investigators who are eligible for special funding consideration.
+NIH will identify the Early Stage Investigators (ESIs) who are eligible for special funding consideration.

 An ESI, or Early Stage Investigator, is a Program Director / Principal Investigator (PD/PI) who has completed their terminal research degree or end of post-graduate clinical training, whichever date is later, within the past 10 years and who has not previously competed successfully as PD/PI for a substantial NIH independent research award.
 A list of NIH grants that a PD/PI can hold and still be considered an ESI can be found at https://grants.nih.gov/policy/early-investigators/list-smaller-grants.
 ESIs are encouraged to enter the date of their terminal research degree or the end date of their post-graduate clinical training in their eRA Commons profile to ensure their correct identification.